nasrin256/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/CommonErrors.md

 ## Overview

-While using the example service or when developing your own service, you will most probably encounter one of the errors that will be listed below.
-This page gives more details about the errors, like why they happen, what they mean, and how to work around them.
+While using the example service or when developing your own service, you may encounter one of the common errors listed below.
+This page gives more details about these errors, like why they happen, what they mean, and how to work around them.

 ### How to look for errors